 America's State Parks received funding from Bronco Wild Fund to increase accessibility in state parks across the nation.
 Trackchairs allow those with mobility challenges to explore the beauty of nature and scenic views previously unreachable.
-This funding has enabled 18 parks in 18 states to receive new trackchairs.
+This funding allowed 25 parks in 25 states to receive new trackchairs.